Lots of manufacturers call their products “green,” but are they? Here's our guide to the high-performance attributes that matter.

 by the BuildingGreen editors

 When BuildingGreen started publication in 1992, simply finding building products designed with environmental benefits in mind was a big challenge.
-We tackled that challenge in the late 1990s by developing GreenSpec, a guide to the industry’s top green building products.
+We responded to that challenge in the late 1990s by developing GreenSpec, a guide to the industry’s top green building products.
 In the years since, we’ve seen rapid advances in green building materials and products, and manufacturers are beginning to take topics such as embodied carbon and social justice concerns—key metrics for any truly sustainable product—more seriously.

-The explosion of green building has meant, among other things, a constantly rising bar for green products and materials along with more and more information on how the built environment affects human and ecological health.
+Speaking of health, there has never been more information available for assessing how the built environment affects human and ecological health.
 With Health Product Declarations, Environmental Product Declarations, the International Living Future Institute’s Declare program, restricted chemical lists, and more, the amount of information can be both valuable and daunting, so we’ve updated the essential elements of what makes a product green.
 We welcome input in this process of determining just what is green and how that determination plays out in specification and procurement.